TransparencyToolkit/ArchiveAdministrator/README.md

    * ARCHIVE_CONFIG_PATH: The path where archive config files should be saved
    * ARCHIVEADMIN_URL: The url where this application is accessible
+   * HOURS_TO_ARCHIVEVM_TIMEOUT: # of hours where unused archive vms should shutdown

 5. Run: QUEUE=* rake environment resque:work

+6. Run bundle exec crono RAILS_ENV=development
+(maybe with production instead of development)

-6. Start the app: rails server -p 3002 (Note: DocManager must be running)
+7. Start the app: rails server -p 3002 (Note: DocManager must be running)

 ## Limitations